-This paper defines a subset of the Euclid programming language [1] called Euclid-S and a set of concurrency extensions to Euclid based on monitors [2].
-Euclid-S plus the concurrency features combine to form a new language called Concurrent Euclid or Euclid-C. Euclid-C has been designed specifically for implementing system software, and in particular for implementing operating systems and compilers.

-The first part of this document defines of the Euclid-S subset independently of Euclid.
-The second section describes the concurrency features added to form Euclid-C. The last section describes extensions to Euclid-C designed to allow separate compilation of procedures, functions, modules and monitors.
+CE consists of a subset of the Euclid programming language called Sequential Euclid or SE and a set of concurrency extensions to Euclid based on monitors [2].
+The first section of this document defines the SE language independently of Euclid.
+The second section describes the concurrency features added to form CE.
+The last section describes CE features that support separate compilation of procedures, functions, modules and monitors.
+A thorough understanding of the basic concepts of the Pascal family of programming languages is assumed throughout.

-I. THE EUCLID-S SUBSET
+I. THE SE LANGUAGE

-This section describes the Euclid-S subset of Euclid.
-Euclid-S is defined independently of Euclid and no previous knowledge of the Euclid programming language is required.
+This section describes the SE subset of Euclid.
+SE is defined independently of Euclid and no previous knowledge of the Euclid programming language is required.
 An understanding of the basic concepts of the Pascal family of programming languages is assumed.